 - 1. Looked after Children or children who were previously looked after. - 2.
 Children of members of staff in either or both of the circumstances defined on page 9 of this document. - 3.
-Children with a sibling already on roll at the College at the time when the application is received (for Primary to Secondary Transfer this will normally be the closing date for applications). - 4.
+Children with a sibling already on roll at the College at the time of application (for Primary to Secondary Transfer this will normally be the closing date for applications), or when on a waiting list.
+Applications will be re-ranked if the sibling leaves the college roll before an offer is made. - 4.
 Other children whose home address is inside the designated area. - 5.
 Other children whose home address is outside of the designated area.